-- If you cancel giving us less than 2 hours notice, the prepaid amount will be refunded less a cancellation fee at the rate shown in the Tariff Guide.
+- If you cancel giving us less than 48 hours notice, the prepaid amount will be refunded less a Cancellation Charge at the rate shown in the Tariff Guide.

-- If you have not cancelled your reservation and fail to pick up the Vehicle then your prepayment will be refunded less the no-show fee at the rate shown in the Tariff Guide.
+- If you have not cancelled your reservation and fail to pick up the Vehicle then your prepayment will be refunded less the No Show Charge at the rate shown in the Tariff Guide.

 - If we cancel or fail to cancel the booking you will be fully reimbursed for any sums that you have paid to us for the booking.

 16.2.2.
 Pay on arrival rentals

 - If you have not prepaid for your rental then you may modify or cancel your rental free of charge up to the time of pick up.

 If you lodge your credit or debit card details with us we will guarantee your Vehicle until close of business on the day your rental is due to start.
 However, if you use this facility to guarantee your reservation and you either don't pick up the Vehicle on the day or don't give us two or more hours’ notice to cancel before the rental start time then you agree that we may charge the No Show Charge set out in the Tariff Guide against that credit or debit card to reflect the fact that we held the Vehicle for you without any rental transaction ultimately taking place.

 17. WHAT IF I WANT TO EXTEND MY RENTAL AGREEMENT?

 In case you want to extend the Hire Period shown on your Rental Agreement you must contact us at least 2 working hours before the end of the Hire Period or any previously agreed extension.